Common blackbird: Distribution and habitat

 The common blackbird breeds in temperate Eurasia, North Africa, the Canary Islands, and South Asia.
-It has been introduced to Australia and New Zealand.
-Populations are sedentary in the south and west of the range, although northern birds migrate south as far as northern Africa and tropical Asia in winter.
+It has also been introduced to Australia and New Zealand.
+Populations in the south and west of its range are sedentary, although northern birds migrate south as far as northern Africa and tropical Asia in winter.
 Urban males are more likely to overwinter in cooler climes than rural males, an adaptation made feasible by the warmer microclimate and relatively abundant food that allow the birds to establish territories and start reproducing earlier in the year.
 Recoveries of blackbirds ringed on the Isle of May show that these birds commonly migrate from southern Norway (or from as far north as Trondheim) to Scotland, and some onwards to Ireland.
 Scottish-ringed birds have also been recovered in England, Belgium, the Netherlands, Denmark, and Sweden.
 Female blackbirds in Scotland and the north of England migrate more (to Ireland) in winter than do the males.

-Common over most of its range in woodland, the common blackbird has a preference for deciduous trees with dense undergrowth.
-However, gardens provide the best breeding habitat with up to 7.3 pairs per hectare (nearly three pairs per acre), with woodland typically holding about a tenth of that density, and open and very built-up habitats even less.
+This species is common over most of its range in woodland and has a preference for deciduous trees with dense undergrowth.
+However, gardens provide the best breeding habitat, supporting up to 7.3 pairs per hectare (nearly three pairs per acre), with woodland typically holding about a tenth of that density, and open and very built-up habitats even less.
 They are often replaced by the related ring ouzel in areas of higher altitude.
 The common blackbird also lives in parks, gardens and hedgerows.

 The common blackbird occurs at elevations of up to 1,000 m in Europe, 2,300 m in North Africa, and at 900–1,820 m in peninsular India and Sri Lanka, but the large Himalayan subspecies range much higher, with T. m. maximus breeding at 3,200–4,800 m and remaining above 2,100 m even in winter.

-This widespread species has occurred as a vagrant in many locations in Eurasia outside its normal range, but records from North America are normally considered to involve escapees, including, for example, the 1971 bird in Quebec.
+This widespread species has been recorded as a vagrant in many locations outside of its normal range in Eurasia, but records from North America are usually thought to be of escaped birds, such as the bird recorded in Quebec in 1971.
 However, a 1994 record from Bonavista, Newfoundland, has been accepted as a genuine wild bird, and the species is therefore on the North American list.